mapbox/sdf-glyph-foundry/README.md

 ## Using sdf-glyph-foundry

 The glyph foundry is a header-only library.
-To succesfully build it within your project you must also include Boost, Freetype, and Zlib.
+To successfully build it within your project you must also include Boost, Freetype, and Zlib.
 After pulling the include paths in to your project, use it like this:

     #include <mapbox/glyph_foundry.hpp>
     #include <mapbox/glyph_foundry_impl.hpp>